lucaskraus/application-challenge/README.md

 **(...)/api/users/username/details**

 ''username'' must be a valid Github user.
-Example: diego-shawandpartners lucaskraus
+Example: 'diego-shawandpartners' or 'lucaskraus'.
 The React application will assemble a card with the information coming from the API.

 **(...)/api/users/username/repos**